Jigoku (film): Plot

 Yoko tracks Shirō down and meets with him on a rope bridge.
 She reveals her identity and attempts to shoot him, but trips and falls to her death.
 Tamura appears, and after a struggle, Tamura also falls into the gorge.
 Shirō returns in time for the community's tenth anniversary party, where Gōzō has allowed cheap, rancid fish to be served to the residents.
 As the partiers descend into insobriety, Gōzō finds his mistress lying with his son.
 A brief altercation occurs in the attic that accidentally leads to her falling to her death.
 Shirō, going outside after being told by his father to not say anything, encounters Mr. and Mrs. Yajima leaving the party.
 They soon kill themselves by leaping in front of a train.
 The residents die from consuming the tainted fish, and Kyōichi's mother poisons the remaining residents' wine, killing them.
 Tamura, near death, stumbles into the party and shoots Sachiko.
-Enraged, Shiro strangles Tamura to death while Kyoichi's mother does the same to him.
+Enraged, Shirō strangles Tamura to death while Kyoichi's mother does the same to him.

 In Limbo, Shirō encounters Yukiko, who reveals that she was pregnant with their child when she died.
 Having sent the baby girl, whom she names Harumi, floating away on the Sanzu River, Yukiko begs Shirō to save the child.
-Shirō enters Hell and is sentenced to punishment by Lord Enma for his sins.
+Shirō enters Hell and is sentenced to punishment by Lord Enma (the king of Hell) for his sins.
 While searching for his daughter in Hell, Shirō witnesses those from his life suffering for their wrongdoings—being boiled and burned, flayed, or dismembered and beaten by oni, only to be revived to suffer anew.
 Tamura taunts Shirō, saying there is no escape from Hell, before Tamura himself is tortured for his misdeeds.
 Shirō finds Sachiko, but their reunion is interrupted by Ito, who reveals that Sachiko is his sister: Shirō is actually Ensai's son, and Sachiko is actually Ito's daughter.
-While caught in a vortex of damned souls, Shirō finds his baby daughter helplessly rotating on a large wheel.
+While caught in a vortex of damned souls, Shirō finds his baby daughter helplessly being tortured on a large wheel.
 Lord Enma gives Shirō one chance to save his daughter, otherwise she too will suffer eternally.
 As Yukiko, Sachiko, and his mother call to him, Shirō leaps onto the wheel, but cannot reach his daughter.